kluctl/kluctl/README.md

 The underlying documentation is synced from this repo (look into ./docs) to the website whenever something is merged into main.

+## Development and contributions

+Please read [DEVELOPMENT](./DEVELOPMENT.md) and [CONTRIBUTIONS](./CONTRIBUTING.md) for details on how the Kluctl project handles these matters.

 ## Kluctl in Short

 |     |     |